 - Course I is a three-year course

-- Course II is a four-year course which follows the same syllabus, but with the third year taken abroad at a university in France, Germany, Italy, or Spain (studying French, German, Italian, or Spanish law), or the Netherlands (studying European and International law).
+- Course II is a four-year course.
+It follows the same syllabus as Course I. However, the third year is taken abroad at a university in France, Germany, Italy, or Spain (studying French, German, Italian, or Spanish law), or the Netherlands (studying European and International law).

 Students on Course II (Law with Law Studies in Europe) gain additional skills through exposure to different legal systems and the different approaches to teaching practised by our European partner institutions.
 In all countries, aside from the Netherlands, you will be expected to study in the local language.